Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a guide about homemade carpet cleaner recipes.
 Rather than purchase a carpet cleaner product at the store, you can make a very effective one using typical household products.

 Cleaning your carpets will keep them looking nice.
 Carpet cleaning services and even store bought shampoos can be quite expensive.
-You can save money by making your own carpet shampoo.
-This page contains homemade carpet shampoo recipes.

 Buying multiple cleaning products can be expensive.
 Sometimes you can make a homemade version of a popular cleaning agent from products you may already have around your house.
 This is a guide about homemade OxiClean recipes.